ximon18/terraform-digitalocean-docker-registry/README.md

 A: I didn't want the additional complexity (see above), and I experienced authentication issues when using Caddy, but it's possible that I had just made some other mistake in my testing at that point as others report no issues using Caddy in front of a Docker registry.

-Q: Why don't you use the [Digital Ocean DNS plugin for CertBot](https://certbot-dns-digitalocean.readthedocs.io/en/stable/)?
+Q: Why don't you use the [DigitalOcean DNS plugin for CertBot](https://certbot-dns-digitalocean.readthedocs.io/en/stable/)?

-A: I didn't want the additional complexity, and I didn't want to store my Digital Ocean API credentials on the registry Droplet.
+A: I didn't want the additional complexity, and I didn't want to store my DigitalOcean API credentials on the registry Droplet.
 It could however be a way to enable deployment on private domains while still using Lets Encrypt.

 Q: Why did you spend the time creating this?
 Didn't you see that XXX has already done this?